What's the Difference

 In other words, oatmeal is a type of porridge, i.e., a porridge made from oats.
 Other porridges, as mentioned above, can be made from a variety of bases.

 Our porridge includes nuts, seeds, and superfoods to fuel you, whether you’re enjoying your porridge first thing in the morning, as an easy lunch, or as a comforting way to end your day.
+So, if you’ve ever wondered “is porridge oatmeal”, the answer is yes — oatmeal is a subset of the diverse category of porridge.

 Even the simplest porridge can have many health benefits, but when you add in ingredients like nuts, seeds, and a boost of protein from chocho (like in our Super Porridge), the benefits are next-level.